Another Dead Person, Another Story

 Published by Rick on Tagged Uncategorized

 Actually, this is not completely about the person in particular.
 I just read that Tim Hauser, the founder of the Manhattan Transfer, died Thursday at the age of 72.
-OK, Name Drop away, but for a brief time in 1980, Rick & Ruby and the Transfer totally connected, and in various shifts, all four of them came to see us perform and we hung out in LA at different times.
+OK, Name Drop away, but for a brief time in 1980, Rick & Ruby and the Transfer totally connected, and in various shifts, all four of them came to see us perform during the week we were the featured act at West Hollywood’s Studio One Backlot Theatre, and we hung out in LA at different times.

-What surprised me was that with Hauser being such an afficianado of 50’s doo-wopp music, and us with an act that was conceived out of an appreciation for that same genre of music, we didn’t connect further.
-Among the four of them, our real friendship, however brief, was with group member Janis Siegel.
+What surprised me was that with Hauser being such an afficianado of 50’s doo-wopp music, and us with an act that was conceived out of an appreciation for that same music, we didn’t connect with them further.
+Of the four of them, the one we connected with the most was Janis Siegel.

-So one late midweek morning, we were at Duke’s having breakfast with our manager, who had been friends with the group for awhile, and on this particular outing, Ms. Siegel had joined us.
-As we’re finishing up our meal, an acquaintance wanders in.
-He was a comic that we’d done the HBO Young Comedians Special with, a really nice guy, but with a bit of a coke problem.
-He spotted us and sat down, ignoring that he wasn’t really invited.
+So one late midweek morning, we were at Duke’s having breakfast with our manager, who had been friends with the Transfer for awhile, and on this particular outing, Janis Siegel had joined us.
+As we’re finishing up our meal, an acquaintance wandered in.
+He was a comic that we’d done a pilot for a TV series with, a really nice guy, but with a bit of a coke problem.
+He spotted us and sat down, ignoring the fact that he wasn’t really invited.
 He was clearly wired, and started doing all the Hollywood “things are going great” shtick.
-As he started running down his laundry list of the upcoming series he was up for, what commercials he’d gotten a call back on, what big cheeses had been at his recent gigs, we listened and let him ramble.
+As he started running down his laundry list of the upcoming series he was up for, what commercials he’d gotten a call back on, what big cheeses had been at his recent gigs, etc. We listened and let him ramble.

 Now while I’m in my semi-bitter mode of opportunities lost, I’ll mention that the Transfer wanted us to tour with them, which included dates at Carnegie Hall.
-Unfortunately, we hit them at that little patch between their initial success and their fey 1981 revival of “The Boy From New York City,” their biggest single hit.
-Things weren’t going well in the late 70’s for them, so advance tickets on their tour dates were disappointing, to be kind.
+Unfortunately, we hit them at that little patch between their initial mid-70s success and their fey 1981 revival of “The Boy From New York City,” which became their biggest single US hit, though their 1977 revival of the 50s hit “Chanson D’Amour” hit #1 in UK, while not charting at all in US.
+Otherwise, things weren’t going well in the late 70’s for them, so advance tickets on their tour dates were disappointing, to be kind.
 They were forced to scale down the size of their concert venues, and couldn’t afford to have an opener who actually needed expenses paid.
 Another of our many “almosts!”

 I would encounter Manhattan Transfer one more time, at the Roseland Ballroom in Manhattan in 1988, and this is a story I told a few weeks ago when I was talking about Bill Murray.
 Of the four of them, the only one that really talked to me that night was Janis Siegel.
 But this whole blog was initially meant to be about Tim Hauser, so let’s bring it back to him, however briefly.
-My one full-on encounter with him in 1979 was really pleasant, and I only regret that I didn’t connect with him more on our mutual love for 50’s doo-wopp.
+My one full-on encounter with him in 1979 was really pleasant, and I only regret that I didn’t connect with him enough that I could have him over at my house to see my record collection.

 Leave a Comment